-- 3.3.1 Require minimum lot sizes for rural subdivision to protect the productive capability and versatility of land from irreversible loss and to actively encourage lifestyle development in the Rural B zone close to the urban fringe and protect rural productive capacity of the Rural A zone. - 3.3.6 Avoid ad hoc urban development in the Rural A zone and on the fringes of the Rural Settlement zone. - 3.3.7 Retain Class 1 and 2 land in large holdings to protect future versatility and range of opportunities for rural activities to occur. - 3.3.17 To avoid, remedy or mitigate adverse effects of subdivision on people's health and safety and the character of the rural environment by: - a. ensuring, prior to granting consent to subdivide, building platforms are identified to allow adequate distances between buildings on adjacent properties to retain the privacy of the occupants of each property; - b.
+- 3.3.1 Require minimum lot sizes for rural subdivision to protect the productive capability and versatility of land from irreversible loss and to actively encourage lifestyle development in the Rural BLifestyle zone close to the urban fringe and protect rural productive capacity of the Rural A zone. - 3.3.7 Avoid ad hoc urban development in the Rural AProduction zone especially on the fringes of the Rural BLifestyle and Rural Settlement zones. - 3.3.8 Retain LUC Class I1- and II2 land in large holdings of sufficient size to protect future versatility and enable opportunities for a range of rural activities to occur. - 3.3.17 To avoid, remedy or mitigate adverse effects of subdivision on people's health and safety and the character of the rural environment by: - ensuring, prior to granting consent to subdivide, building platforms are identified to allow adequate distances between buildings on adjacent properties to retain the privacy of the occupants of each property; - b.
 Require sites to be of a minimum lot size, except where the Council is satisfied that the subdivision and likely future land use will not change the general character of the area, and that the likely future uses will be compatible with the effects generated by existing neighbouring land uses, especially to avoid any potential for reverse sensitivity issues arising; and - c. ensuring that all new lots can be self-serviced, including for sewage, water and stormwater.